Esploratori-Dev/bedrock/README.md

 ## Releasing your addon
 Here comes the sensitive part.
 This library is opensource.
 It can be used, copied, included in your addon and modified without restrictions.
 However it's not the same for BedrockBridge.
-You can add a link to [our download page](https://github.com/InnateAlpaca/BedrockBridge/releases) to your page.
+You can add a link to [our download page](https://github.com/InnateAlpaca/BedrockBridge/releases) on your page.

 > [!WARNING]